zigzap/zap/README.md

 - [**Error Trace Responses**](./examples/senderror/senderror.zig): You can now call `r.sendError(err, status_code)` when you catch an error and a stack trace will be returned to the client / browser.
+- [**HTTPS**](examples/https/https.zig): Shows how easy it is to use facil.io's openssl support.
+Must be compiled with the `-Dopenssl=true` and requires openssl dev dependencies (headers, lib) to be installed on the system.

 I'll continue wrapping more of facil.io's functionality and adding stuff to zap to a point where I can use it as the JSON REST API backend for real research